Shooting Stars (Bag Raiders song)

 "Shooting Stars" is a song by Australian electronic duo Bag Raiders.
-The song was originally featured on the band's EP, Turbo Love, in 2008.
-The year afterwards, the song was released as a single from their eponymous debut album Bag Raiders, and reached number 18 in the Triple J Hottest 100 countdown of 2009.
-Although the song was released and charted in Australia in 2009, the song did not reach its peak there until 2013.
-It received international attention in February 2017 when the song became a part of a popular internet meme, thus cementing the track's legacy as a sleeper hit.
+The song was originally featured on the band's EP, Turbo Love, which released on October 8, 2008.
+The band signed with Modular Recordings in June 2009 and "Shooting Stars" was released in August 2009.
+The song peaked at number 62 on the ARIA charts and was voted number 18 in the Triple J Hottest 100, 2009.
+In 2025, it placed 46 in the Triple J Hottest 100 of Australian Songs.
+The song was certified platinum in Australia in 2021.
+The song is sung by Rhys Taylor.

+In 2013, "Shooting Stars" was used on Australia's Got Talent by contestant Tommy Franklin, which led to the song re-entered the ARIA charts and peaking at number 38.

+The song received international attention in February 2017 when the song became a part of a popular Internet meme, thus cementing the track's legacy as a sleeper hit.
 The song reached number 11 on Billboard's Dance/Electronic Songs chart and number 9 on the Billboard Bubbling Under chart that year.
-The vocals on the song are performed by Rhys Taylor.

 In 2015, the song was listed at number 29 in In the Mix's '100 Greatest Australian Dance Tracks of All Time' with Dave Ruby Howe saying "[it] was a bright, euphoric tonic ... with an instantly-classic chorus".